The Last Flight

 “More flaps,” he yelled.
 I went to two clicks.
 “Full pitch, full pitch!” he yelled again.
 I pushed the pitch lever as far forward as I could.
 “You’re too lean,” he said, not quite shouting now.

 “Set it the way you want it, Buzz.”
 He looked at me kind of funny, but then leaned forward and pushed the mixture lever up.
 I silently thanked the fickle gods of the air that this wasn’t my first trip to Bronson Creek.
 I fly the creek sometimes just because it’s so beautiful and I love the glaciers.
 I threaded my way slowly down the creek, still at two clicks of flaps to keep the plane as slow as was safe.
 Then, like a ghost, the Bronson Creek airstrip materialized out of the fog and mist.
-A gentle bank to the left, ease off the throttle, and our wheels banged down on the grass.
+A gentle bank to the left, gear down, ease off the throttle, and our wheels banged down on the grass.

 “Nice landing,” the old man remarked.
 We shut down the plane and got out.
 “This is right where it happened.
 This is where the plane burned.
 I really hated that.
 It was a lovely plane.”
 He kicked a little at the sod, looking for some remnant of the fire, but there was only dirt.
 Nature had healed herself in the fifty years that had passed.
 “I got a commendation letter from President Roosevelt himself for ‘saving the lives’ of those officers.
 I had it framed.
 You know, after that, I always wondered if Glenn Miller’s plane had the same problem.”
 We walked around a little longer, looking at the creek and the hills.
 “It really hasn’t changed much, still beautiful,” he observed.
 “OK.
 I’ve seen.
 Let’s head back to Petersburg.”